samcirceo/New-York-Taxi-Analysis/README.md

 The main objective after exploring the data was to predict average money spent for each region of New York per given day and hour.

 Here is the [data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) used as well as the [data dictionary](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).
+Reference the [Notebook](/PresentableNotebook.ipynb) for full code.

 This project was guided by [Misra Turp's Hands On Data Science Course](https://www.youtube.com/playlist?list=PLM8lYG2MzHmTgsYKLJtdKwf6tHVbui9eE).